5.11% Barclays Retirement Interest Only Mortgage New For 2025

 The team at Halifax understand that every customer is unique and has personalised options available depending on individual circumstances.
 If you’re eager to learn more about what’s possible in regards to RIOs and would like further information – Halifax’s Retirement Interest Only Mortgage page is well worth exploring for more details about how these products work and what’s acceptable under their terms and conditions.

-In conclusion, taking out an Equity Release Loan from Barclays can provide Pensioners with a tax-free lump sum of cash or income stream from their property – both of which offer financial freedom and flexibility – however, customers must make sure that all terms are understood before signing up for one as it could have implications on benefits and/or entitlements received.
+Taking out an Equity Release Loan from Barclays can provide Pensioners with a tax-free lump sum of cash or income stream from their property – both of which offer financial freedom and flexibility – however, customers must make sure that all terms are understood before signing up for one as it could have implications on benefits and/or entitlements received.

 Barclays Bank UK PLC is Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (Financial Services Register number: 759676).